 General Information for Media

-181 veterinary practices in Queensland have signed up to RSPCA Qld’s 2018 desexing campaign so far!
+Veterinary practices in Queensland have signed up to RSPCA Qld’s 2021 desexing campaign so far!

 Last year it’s estimated around 20,000 animals were desexed in Queensland during the campaign which equated to 10,000 extra animals being desexed as a direct result.

-“This year we’re hoping to top that number,” continued Mr Beatty.
+“This year we’re hoping that despite the difficult circumstances, we will continue to see pets being desexed,” continued Mr Beatty.
 “There is a massive pet over- population all over Queensland and of course Australia.
 Over 50,000 animals come into our care every year and the vast majority of the domestic animals have not been desexed.
 We’ve got to get the message out there.”

 “Plus of course the reason we have such a massive feral cat and wild dog population is because people were not and are not desexing their pets.
 These animals dramatically impact on the environment.”